This is 2023, and you can’t just afford to work harder to outsmart your counterpart!

-So, working on a tiring project all day long, that 'bi-weekly day off' would seem highly distant, and that will sap out the energy and all motivations to work.
+So, working on a tiring project all day long, that 'bi-weekly day off' would seem highly distant, and that will sap out the energy and all motivation to work.
 This is a burning issue too.

 7. Fewer off-work activities on a 9-hour-long workday

 After finishing your day’s work, when you get back home, the first thing that will likely pop up is not that you will have an extra day off the following weekend but you already have lost one hour that particular day!